The Long And The Short Of It

 So far, we’ve talked about cleaning, sealing, and filtering the air to improve indoor air quality and help keep it clean.
 But humidity levels also play a major role in controlling and eliminating unhealthy airborne toxins.
 Uncontrolled humidity levels pose risks to the well-being of everyone in your home, and can also potentially cause damage to the structure, itself.

 Whole-house humidifiers help make it easier to maintain proper humidity levels, as defined by the American Lung Association.
-They improve wellness by reducing dry air, which leads to dry, flaky skin, and static electric shocks, and promotes the growth of bacteria and viruses.
+They improve wellness by reducing dry air, which leads to dry, flaky skin, and static electric shocks, and promote the growth of bacteria and viruses.
 Another benefit is that well-humidified air feels warmer, meaning you’ll use less energy to heat your home, letting your system run more efficiently, and potentially lowering your energy bills.
 Finally, keeping the humidity in your home at the right levels can help preserve your woodwork, artwork, musical instruments, and other important things.

 UV Light Fixtures that reduce germs and bacteria have been in the news a lot lately and for good reason.
 All American Heating partners with Honeywell to provide systems that kill airborne pathogens and microorganisms like mold and bacteria.
-UC-V energy to emit short-wave, ultraviolet light that has been proven effective in environments like hospitals, pharmacies, and kitchens.
+UC-V energy emits short-wave, ultraviolet light that has been proven effective in environments like hospitals, pharmacies, and kitchens.

 Options include return air duct models that kill germs before they can recirculate through your home; coil irradiation models that are mounted on the central cooling coils on home A/C systems, and use light to prevent mold growth; or a lamp-driven system that offers maximum performance and is specially designed for maximum safety.
 Let All American Heating help determine which system is right for your needs.